 DoubleClick Campaign Manager (DCM)

 DoubleClick Campaign Manager is also called Campaign Manager 360 and was developed by a tech giant, Google.
 The platform currently is one of the most popular third-party ad servers and offers users an extremely user-friendly platform.
-DoubleClick Campaign Manager allows users to launch and optimize new ad campaigns in real time.
+DoubleClick Campaign Manager lets users launch and optimize new ad campaigns in real-time.

 Amazon Ad Server